rodprogramdev/100-days-of-code/log.md

 Progress: Still working on familiarizing myself with the BEM and currently working on the alignment of the search-box, also used the property focus for some additional animation effect.

 # Day 65: February 2, 2019
-Progress: Today learned how to use the currentColor property and studied github pages again so that I can upload and view my project online.
+Progress: Today learned how to use the currentColor property and studied how to enable github pages again so that I can upload and view my project online.
+Was able to view the pure html on the link now going to need to learn how to link the css files that I've created with sass.